-The public school system includes 12 elementary schools, two middle schools, and a two campus high school.
-Two parochial school systems, Catholic and Lutheran operate in all 12 grades.
+The public school system includes 12 elementary schools, 3 middle schools, and a two campus high school.
+Two parochial school systems, Catholic and Lutheran, operate in all 12 grades.
 Minot boasts a remarkably high graduation rate and its schools are extremely safe.
-Minot State University, with an annual enrollment of approximately 3,500 began as a teacher's college in 1913, subsequently transitioning into a liberal arts university.
+Minot State University, with an annual enrollment of approximately 3,500, began as a teacher's college in 1913, subsequently transitioning into a liberal arts university.
 While the university offers a wide variety of degrees, they are particularly known for their teacher's education, music education, communication disorders training, and nursing program.
-M.S.U also offers several graduate degrees in education, school psychology, criminal justice, communications disorders, management, and mathematics.
+MSU also offers several graduate degrees in education, school psychology, criminal justice, communications disorders, management, and mathematics.

 There are numerous cultural, educational, and recreational opportunities in the area:

 - North Dakota State Fair draws nationally known entertainers

 - Norsk Høstfest, a "Top 100 Event" in the USA is a celebration of Scandinavian culture and heritage

 - Minot Park District and Roosevelt Park Zoo

 - Minot Symphony Orchestra offers five concerts in its normal season and one Christmas concert